 While most people would agree that paying taxes can be a burden, it is still your legal responsibility.
 At Montgomery & Wetenkamp, we help strike a balance between what taxpayers are legally obligated to pay and what they can realistically afford to pay.
-Working within the confines of state and federal tax collection laws, our attorneys help people who owe taxes they cannot pay.
+Working within the confines of state and federal tax collection laws, our IRS tax relief attorneys help people who owe taxes they cannot pay.
 The specific tax relief strategy that we pursue always depends on your individual situation and circumstances, including where the government is in their collection efforts, as well as your own individual financial profile.
 We always take the time to understand the unique facts of each case in a free consultation before proposing a tax relief strategy.
-We are always happy to meet with you in our offices, conveniently located in both Sacramento and Modesto.
+We are always happy to meet with you in our offices to help with IRS tax debt, conveniently located in both Sacramento, Modesto, and Fresno.

-Currently Not Collectible status is meant for people who are in financial hardship situations, no matter if temporary or permanent.
-These taxpayers simply do not have the means to pay back their taxes, even in monthly installments.
-Generally, if your monthly necessary expenses are equal to or higher than your monthly income, you are considered “currently not collectible,” and therefore are not required to make monthly installment payments.
+Taxpayers who simply do not have the means to pay back their taxes, even in monthly installments qualify for the Currently Not Collectible status.
 To be placed in this tax relief status, taxpayers must go through an analysis by the IRS.
-Since there are many ways to calculate income and expenses, it can get complicated.
 You should know what your options are.
-With our tax attorneys on your side, we will fight for you and help you in any way we can.
+Let us fight for you and help you in any way we can.

 An IRS or FTB Installment Agreement is the best option for people who are unable to pay their back taxes in one full installment but have the means to pay some or all of their tax debt over time.
 The government assumes that the taxpayer can pay in full, so it is up to the taxpayer to prove otherwise.
 Let our skilled attorneys negotiate for you so you don’t have to worry.